 HOW MUCH WILL IT COST?
 UNIVERSAL HEALTH COVERAGE FOR MNS DISORDER

 For successful and sustainable scale-up of effective interventions and innovative service delivery strategies (such as task-sharing and collaborative care), decision makers require not only evidence of an intervention’s health impact, but also their costs and cost-effectiveness.
 Even when this cost-effectiveness evidence is available, there remains the question of whether or how an intervention might confer wider economic and social benefits on households or society, such as restored productivity, reduced medical impoverishment or greater equality.
-The methods used for our economic analyses include a review of existing cost-effectiveness evidence and new analyses of the distributional and financial protection effects of interventions have been carried out (Web-panel 2).
+The methods used for our economic analyses included a review of existing cost-effectiveness evidence and exploratory analyses of the distributional and financial protection effects of interventions (Web-panel 2).

 [Web-Panel 2 here]

-There is most evidence for the treatment of specific disorders such as epilepsy, alcohol use disorders, depression and schizophrenia.
-Both national-level world regional-level studies show that, depending on the particular context and content of interventions, annual treatment costs typically fall in the range US$ 100-750 per case (or US$ 0.10-1.00 per head of population), while cost-effectiveness ranges between US$ 100-2,000 per DALY averted.
-Within this range, 20, 28brief interventions for harmful alcohol use and treatment of epilepsy with first-line anti-epileptic medicines fall towards the lower (more favourable) end, while community-based treatment of schizophrenia and bipolar order with first-generation medications and psychosocial care fall towards the upper end(Figure 2).
-29-31With the exception of an analysis of alcohol demand reduction measures – which estimated that one DALY could be averted for a cost of as little as US$200-400 through increases in excise taxes on alcoholic beverages, and for US$200-1,200 through comprehensive advertising bans or reduced availability of retail outlets32 – there is hardly any published evidence on the cost-effectiveness of population-based or community-level strategies in or for LMY settings.
+There is a small but growing economic evidence base to inform decision-making in LMY settings, mainly focused on the treatment of specific disorders such as epilepsy, alcohol use disorders, depression and schizophrenia.
+Analysis undertaken at the global level by WHO, updated to 2012 values for DCP3, reveals a marked variation in the cost per disability-adjusted life year (DALY) averted, not only between different regions of the world but also between different disorders and interventions; Figure 2 shows the range for the most cost-effective intervention identified for each of the four conditions mentioned above; see WebAppendix for details)20, 28.
+Brief interventions for harmful alcohol use and treatment of epilepsy with first-line anti-epileptic medicines fall towards the lower (more favourable) end, while community-based treatment of schizophrenia with first-generation medication and psychosocial care falls towards the upper end.
+Comparable national studies from Brazil, Nigeria and Thailand, again adjusted here to 2012 values, provide estimates that fall in the range of US$ 100-2,000 per DALY averted29-31.
+With the exception of an analysis of alcohol demand reduction measures – which estimated that one DALY could be averted for a cost of as little as US$200-400 through increases in excise taxes on alcoholic beverages, and for US$200-1,200 through comprehensive advertising bans or reduced availability of retail outlets32 – there is hardly any published evidence on the cost-effectiveness of population-based or community-level strategies in or for LMY settings.

-The combined cost of implementing these measures is estimated to range between US$ 0.10-0.30 per head of population32.
-A new cost analysis carried out estimates that a school-based life skills programme would also cost between US$ 0.05-0.25 per capita.
-Based on these estimates, as well as earlier efforts to cost an essential package of car-20e the delivery of a significantly scaled-up package of the aforementioned interventions is expected to cost US$ 1-2 per capita per year in low- and lower-middle income countries, and US$ 3-5 in upper-middle income countries.
+The combined cost of implementing these alcohol control measures in LMY settings has been estimated to range between US$ 0.10-0.30 per head of population32.
+A new cost analysis carried out for DCP-3 estimates that a school-based life skills programme would also cost between US$ 0.05-0.25 per capita (see Web Appendix for details).
+The annual cost of delivering a defined package of cost-effective interventions for schizophrenia, depression, epilepsy and alcohol use disorders in two WHO sub-regions (one in Sub-Saharan Africa, the other in South Asia) has been estimated to be US$ 3-4 per capita20.
+In more affluent regions or in upper-middle income countries, the cost of such a package is expected to be at least double this amount (see WebAppendix).

 [Figure 2 here]